raspberrypilearning/flappy-astronaut/en/step_10.md

 ## Moving the pipes

-As mentioned in the earlier section, this algorithm will need to be repeated, each time you want to shift the pixels left by one.
-Any code that needs to be repeated, can be placed inside a function.
-Create this function beneath you `gen_pipes(matrix)` function.
+As mentioned in the section before, the algorithm to move the pipes will need to be repeated each time you want to shift the pixels left by `1`.
+Any code that needs to be repeated can be placed inside a function.
+Create this function below you `gen_pipes(matrix)` function:

 	```python
 	def move_pipes(matrix):
 	```
-The algorithm can be broken down into structured English.
+The algorithm can be broken down like this:
   1. For each row in the matrix
-	 1. For each item in the row from 0 through to 7.
+	 1. For each item in the row from `0` to `7`
-	 1. Set the item to be the same as the next item in the row.
+	 1. Set the item to be the same as the next item in the row
-  1. Set the last item in the row to be `BLUE`
+  1. Set the last item in the row to be `BLUE`.

-- Try and complete this yourself, and use the hints below if you need some help.
+- Try and complete this by yourself, and use the hints below if you need some help.

 --- hints --- --- hint ---
-- Within the function you can begin your `for` loop.
+- Within the function you can begin your for loop like this:
 ```python
 def move_pipes(matrix):
     for row in matrix: